vitest-dev/eslint-plugin-vitest/docs/rules/prefer-describe-function-title.md

-# vitest/prefer-describe-function-title

-📝 Enforce using a function as a describe title over an equivalent string.
+# Enforce using a function as a describe title over an equivalent string (`vitest/prefer-describe-function-title`)

 ⚠️ This rule _warns_ in the 🌐 `all` config.